dsyer/dist-tx/README.md

 ### Project `shared-jms-db`

 This is the project showing a shared resource approach to message-driven database updates.
-It only works with a very old version of ActiveMQ (5.1).
+It only works with a very old version of ActiveMQ (5.1) and Spring Boot (1.4).
 The important features of the configuration are described in the article text.
 The main entry point is the `SynchronousMessage*Tests`unit test .

 The `JmsTransactionAwareDataSourceProxy` that is used to synchronize the JMS `Session` with the Spring transaction is an extension of the Spring `TransactionAwareDataSourceProxy`.
 It might not be the best way to implement this pattern, but it is the quickest and most direct that works for the purpose of this example.